-Policy H 3.1 Energy Efficiency.
-Promote energy-efficient design and construction, and construction methods, such as the installation of renewable energy, and water reuse to improve housing quality and reduce housing operating costs.
-Policy H 3.2 Green Infrastructure.
-Promote the use of vegetated stormwater facilities, pervious pavement and similar "green streets" elements compatible with publicly-maintained infrastructure.
-Policy H 3.3 Environmental Impact Reduction.
-Foster flexibility in the division of land, the siting of buildings, and use of construction methods and technologies to reduce environmental impacts and promote renewable energy.
-Policy H 3.4 Impact Mitigation through Density Modification.
-Allow density reductions or transfers within residential development projects that seek to minimize impacts to environmentally-sensitive areas such as floodplains, severe soil limitations, or other natural or man-made hazards.
-Policy H 3.5 Greenspace.
-Coordinate with developers, builders, and contractors to ensure that any new development allocates area for greenspace as per our ordinance requirement.
-Policy H 3.6 Urban Renewal Programs.
-Encourage renovation of deteriorating housing stock through urban renewal programs and enforcing nuisance and hazard ordinances.
-Policy H 3.7 Energy Conservation Programs.
+- POLICY HG 3.1 Energy Efficiency.
+Promote energy-efficient design and construction, and construction methods, such as the installation of renewable energy, and water reuse to improve housing quality and reduce housing operating costs. - POLICY HG 3.2 Green Infrastructure.
+Promote the use of vegetated stormwater facilities, pervious pavement and similar "green streets" elements compatible with publicly-maintained infrastructure. - POLICY HG 3.3 Environmental Impact Reduction.
+Foster flexibility in the division of land, the siting of buildings, and use of construction methods and technologies to reduce environmental impacts and promote renewable energy. - POLICY HG 3.4 Impact Mitigation through Density Modification.
+Allow density reductions or transfers within residential development projects that seek to minimize impacts to environmentally-sensitive areas such as floodplains, severe soil limitations, or other natural or man-made hazards. - POLICY HG 3.5 Greenspace.
+Coordinate with developers, builders, and contractors to ensure that any new development allocates area for greenspace. - POLICY HG 3.6 Urban Renewal Programs.
+Encourage renovation of deteriorating housing stock through urban renewal programs and enforcing nuisance and hazard ordinances. - POLICY HG 3.7 Energy Conservation Programs.
 Encourage programs that provide assistance or incentives for energy conservation adjustments on existing housing.